 Heidelberg’s Honors Program challenges students to reach their full potential.
 Benefits of the program include honors courses that replace general education classes, early registration, 24-hour access to the Bryenton Honors House, special study abroad opportunities, accelerated graduation, and an honors diploma.
 Explore your interests and abilities with supportive peers.

 Heidelberg students travel the world.
 They conduct biological research in Belize, work with communities on the Texas-Mexico border, complete business internships in Australia, and study abroad in places like Germany, England, and Morocco.
-College is the time to see the world, and Heidelberg will help you get there.
+Studying abroad is a transformative experience where you learn to navigate the complexities of being a global citizen and deepen your understanding of the world and your place in it.

-Come see if Heidelberg is the right fit for you.
-Schedule your visit online at heidelberg.edu/admissions/visit or call the admission office at 419-448-2330.
+Come visit to see if Heidelberg is the right fit for you.
+Schedule one online at heidelberg.edu/visit or call the admission office at 419-448-2330.

 • Average class size: 20